 How to force HTML format in every message

 Fortunately, there is a method to convert each and every email sent in your company to the HTML format.
-This way, even if someone sends their emails in plain text or the RTF format (for example from a mobile device), they will be automatically converted to HTML.
+This way, even if someone sends their emails in plain text format (for example from a mobile device), they will be automatically converted to HTML.
 What’s more, those emails will have a personalized email signature with your branding included.